 - ScoutingWeb offers an astonishing range of material.

-- New Moon Magazine isn’t specifically for Scouts, but it’s a marvelous magazine for and by girls.
-They’ve started a great mailing list, careaboutgirls.
+- New Moon Magazine isn’t specifically for Scouts, but it’s a marvelous magazine for and by girls that does occasionally feature some Scouting material.
+They also have a great mailing list, careaboutgirls.
 The list is “for adults who care about girls: parents, teachers, coaches, counselors, pastors, troop leaders, relatives, researchers, etc. This is for every adult who wants to help raise healthy, confident girls and make the world better and safer for girls.”

 Someone expressed surprise when learning that I’m a Girl Scout leader because she was under the impression that Girl Scouting is only for Christians.
 I wrote an article to clear up that misconception, “Is There a Pentagram Badge?”